Use cases for SDK wrappers

 BoolVariation.
 If you're working with a complicated SDK, you can write a wrapper that calls the SDK with some pre-defined limitations to simplify the call.

 SDK wrappers help enforce consistent SDK usage.
-By implementing a wrapper, you can mandate consistency across your SDK configuration, user object configuration, and default flag values.
+By implementing a wrapper, you can mandate consistency across your SDK configuration, context object configuration, and default flag values.

 If you need to instantiate multiple SDK instances, and you are using a "shared services" or "one project per product line" model, wrapping an SDK helps you manage the complexity of having multiple SDK instances by abstracting them.